zant/site/content/posts/modeling-marx.md

 -- Superstructure ρ (social and political life)
--- dependent type family 𝓥 indexed by 𝓤 p : Type 𝓤 → Type 𝓥 ρ (σ : Type 𝓤) → ρ(σ)
+-- dependent type family 𝓥 indexed by 𝓤 data ρ (Ξ : Type 𝓥) → Type 𝓤 → Type 𝓥

--- so different superstructures (e.g. socialist,
--- communist, capitalist) could be indexed by different modes of production?
+-- so different superstructures (e.g. socialist, communist, capitalist) -- could be indexed by different modes of production?
 -- with relations of production Ψ that are not based on class structures?
 ```